JCSS-PMC/PMC/_sources/part-02/general-principles.md

 ## Modelling of actions

+There are two main aspects of the description of an action: one is the physical aspect, the other is the statistical aspect.
+In most cases these aspects can be clearly separated.
+Then the physical description gives the types of physical data which characterise the action model, for example, vertical forces distributed over a given area.
+The statistical description gives the statistical properties of the variables, for example, a probability distribution function.
+In some cases the physical and statistical aspects are so integrated that they cannot be considered separately.

+A complete action model consists in general, of several constituents which describe the magnitude, the position, the direction, the duration etc. of the action.
+Sometimes there is an interaction between the components.
+There may in certain cases also be an interaction between the action and the response of the structure.

+One can in many cases distinguish between two kinds of variables (constituents) $F_0$ and $W$ describing an action $F$ (see also part 1, Basis of Design).

+$$
+F = φ (F_O, W)
+$$(eq_action_F)

+- $F_O$ is a basic action variable which is directly associated with the event causing the action and which should be defined so that it is, as far as possible, independent of the structure.
+For example, for snow load Fo is the snow load on ground, on a flat horizontal surface
+- $W$ is a kind of conversion factor or model parameter appearing in the transformation from the basic action to the action F which affects the particular structure.
+W may depend on the form and size of the structure etc. For the snow load example W is the factor which transforms the snow load on ground to the snow load on roof and which depends on the roof slope, the type of roof surface etc.
+- $\varphi$ is a suitable function, often a simple product.

+The time variability is normally included in $F_O$, whereas $W$ can often be considered as time independent.
+A systematic part of the space variability of an action is in most cases included in $W$, whereas a possible random part may be included in $F_O$ or in $W$.
+Eq. {eq}`eq_action_F` should be regarded as a schematic equation.
+For one action there may be several variables $F_O$ and several variables $W$.

+Any action model contains a set of parameters and variables that must be evaluated before the model can be used.
+In probabilistic modelling all action variables are in principle assumed to be random variables or processes while other parameters may be time or spatial co-ordinates, directions etc.
+Sometimes parameters may themselves be random variables, for example when the model allows for statistical uncertainty due to small sample sizes.

+An action model often includes two or more variables of different character as is described by eq. {eq}`eq_action_F` For each variable a suitable model should be chosen so that the complete action model consists of a number of models for the individual variables.

+These models may be described in terms of:

+- stochastic processes or random fields
+- sequences of random variables
+- individual random variables
+- deterministic values or functions

+The definition of the models for these quantities require probability distributions (see annex 2) and a description of the correlation patterns.

 ## Models for fluctuations in time
 ### Types of models
 ### Distribution of extremes for single processes